Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How purely-cosmetic animations harm users with cognitive disabilities (e.g. attention disorders).
 * Best practices for combining alt-text, figure captions, and image transcripts.
 * How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touchscreens.
+* Notes on improving support for braille displays.
+* How to work well with caret-based navigation.
+* Ways to improve comprehension by readers who struggle to understand non-literal language (cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
+I might wait until the W3C <cite>[Personalization Help and Support 1.0](https://w3c.github.io/personalization-semantics/help/index.html)</cite> draft specification matures and its vocabularies gain adoption before going in depth.

 Other places to check out
 -------------------------